 The due date for your LLC’s federal taxes depends on how you choose to file.
-By default, LLCs are taxed like sole proprietorships or partnerships, depending on the number of members your company has.
+By default, LLCs are taxed like sole proprietorships or partnerships, depending on the number of members in your company.
 In this case, the business is considered a “pass-through” entity, and all profits and losses are reported on members’ personal tax returns.
-There is no corporate taxation since the IRS does not recognize an LLC as a separate, taxable entity.
+There is no corporate taxation, since the IRS does not recognize an LLC as a separate, taxable entity.

 The deadline for filing personal income taxes is April 15 of each year.
 Additionally, since LLC members are considered self-employed by the IRS, taxes are not withheld throughout the year.
 For this reason, LLC members are required to make quarterly estimated tax payments by April 15, June 15, September 15, and January 15 to avoid a penalty.

 LLCs also have the option to elect corporate status for tax purposes.
 They may choose to be taxed as either a C corp or an S corp.
 The deadline for filing your corporate tax return is March 15.
 While S corps are also considered pass-through entities, and not liable for corporate taxation, they must file IRS Form 2553 by March 15 to elect S corp status for the current tax year.

 Shareholders of both C corps and S corps will be responsible for filing their personal tax returns by April 15.
 Keep in mind that shareholders of a C corp must report their dividend distributions on their personal return.
 LLC members taxed as partnerships or sole proprietorships will be responsible for self-employment taxes in addition to personal income tax.

 The IRS imposes penalties for both failure to file your taxes and failure to pay your tax bill on time.
 If your LLC does not owe any taxes, there will be no fee for filing late no matter what filing status you choose.